In-Depth Interview with Protiviti Managing Director Matthew Jackson. He shares the implications of digital transformation in the healthcare industry.

 To the question on the big challenge, then, in addition to some of the perspectives that I’ll share from our wide range of experiences, each year, Protiviti conducts a joint survey in conjunction with North Carolina State University’s ERM Initiative.
-It’s a really insightful view into executive perspective on top risks facing a variety of industries, but specific to healthcare, we see a pretty consistent theme that uncertainty around regulatory changes and scrutiny continues to be top of mind and a real challenge that organisations struggle with.
-From a technology and security perspective, for example, although HIPAA has been around seemingly forever, as the bad guys continue doing bad things and the threat landscape that healthcare organisations are faced with changes on a daily basis, regulatory enforcement and scrutiny continues to increase and definitely isn’t going away.
+It’s a really insightful view into executive perspective on top risks facing a variety of industries, but specific to healthcare, we see a pretty consistent theme that uncertainty around regulatory changes and scrutiny continues to be top of mind and a real challenge that organizations struggle with.
+From a technology and security perspective, for example, although HIPAA has been around seemingly forever, as the bad guys continue doing bad things and the threat landscape that healthcare organizations are faced with changes on a daily basis, regulatory enforcement and scrutiny continues to increase and definitely isn’t going away.
 Those are big challenges.

-Continuing on that, the Office for Civil Rights, or the OCR, continues ramping their audit investigation activity and continues to harp on a number of areas where they believe healthcare as an industry is really falling down, such as your foundational risk analysis and risk management practises that all of us have to comply with that are involved in healthcare.
-All healthcare organisations really should be addressing what they’re doing on an ongoing basis when it comes to things like HIPAA compliance and cybersecurity, because it’s really a never-ending battle.
+Continuing on that, the Office for Civil Rights, or the OCR, continues ramping their audit investigation activity and continues to harp on a number of areas where they believe healthcare as an industry is really falling down, such as your foundational risk analysis and risk management practices that all of us have to comply with that are involved in healthcare.
+All healthcare organizations really should be addressing what they’re doing on an ongoing basis when it comes to things like HIPAA compliance and cybersecurity, because it’s really a never-ending battle.
 That mentality earlier about it just being an IT thing, it’s really not.
-It really involves compliance, security, legal – the whole gamut of risk management functions at their organisations.
+It really involves compliance, security, legal – the whole gamut of risk management functions at their organizations.

 Then, to compound that even further, the demand for top talent in healthcare right now from a technology, security, and innovation perspective really does exceed the supply at the moment, and there is fierce competition to attract and retain talent to try to keep up with the bad guys while also keeping the edge on the competition.
-At times, I’m sure healthcare organisations feel like they have to do more – they have to do it better with less while keeping everybody happy and also staying out of the headlines and possibly even in jail.
+At times, I’m sure healthcare organizations feel like they have to do more – they have to do it better with less while keeping everybody happy and also staying out of the headlines and possibly even in jail.
 There’s a big challenge in the healthcare space right now, summed up in that capacity.

 Thanks, Matt.
 I want to take a moment to remind our audience that our information on cybersecurity – a vast wealth of content, from the webinars I mentioned before to our podcasts and to other papers – is available at protiviti.com/security.
-You also can find a wealth of content from Protiviti at our special website, Protiviti.com/healthcare, which features a healthcare rundown of the top risks survey that Matt just mentioned, as well as other information looking at issues affecting healthcare organisations.
+You also can find a wealth of content from Protiviti at our special website, Protiviti.com/healthcare, which features a healthcare rundown of the top risks survey that Matt just mentioned, as well as other information looking at issues affecting healthcare organizations.

 Matt, following up on your last response, out of all those issues you covered, what would you say is the one question you’re asked about most often by companies interested in this field – healthcare IT, digital transformation and such – and how do you answer it?

-That’s based on our insights and working directly with the regulators and a wide range of organisations, and then helping to improve their compliance maturity or performing detailed penetration testing, vulnerability assessments, social engineering or other technical security reviews, leveraging our state-of-the-art dedicated cybersecurity labs.
-Essentially, thinking like the bad guys to help keep them out or helping compare practises against established frameworks like NIST or ISO or HITRUST, and to help develop strategies for strengthening overarching cybersecurity programmes.
+That’s based on our insights and working directly with the regulators and a wide range of organizations, and then helping to improve their compliance maturity or performing detailed penetration testing, vulnerability assessments, social engineering or other technical security reviews, leveraging our state-of-the-art dedicated cybersecurity labs.
+Essentially, thinking like the bad guys to help keep them out or helping compare practices against established frameworks like NIST or ISO or HITRUST, and to help develop strategies for strengthening overarching cybersecurity programs.
 Or, I had mentioned ERPs and EHRs earlier, serving in that project risk management capacity during the conversion of legacy resources to more traditional ERP systems, which we’re seeing a lot of now.

 Then also, as the industry continues to evolve, helping you ensure that digital transformation initiatives embrace that cross-functional collaboration that we talked about.
 We’re also designing and implementing solutions across areas such as RPA, advanced analytics, artificial intelligence and machine learning, just to name a few, but while making sure that security considerations, for example, are appropriate and incorporated into those initiatives.

-Wow, that’s a great rundown and clearly a lot of issues, a lot of challenges, these organisations are facing today.
+Wow, that’s a great rundown and clearly a lot of issues, a lot of challenges, these organizations are facing today.
 It has been great speaking with you.
 I have one final question I wanted to cover.
 First, please visit protiviti.com/security to view and listen to our webinars on a broad range of cybersecurity issues.
-As I mentioned before, you can also visit Protiviti.com/healthcare for a wealth of content related to healthcare organisations.
+As I mentioned before, you can also visit Protiviti.com/healthcare for a wealth of content related to healthcare organizations.